dambertmunoz/MVVM-Clean/README.md

 # MVVM-Clean
-Example basic how to create MVVM + Clean, also how to create and instance from storyboard and xip.
+Example basic how to create MVVM + Clean, also how to create and initialize Controllers  from storyboard and xip.